johnjoey/ElevatorSimulator2019/README.md

 # Elevator Simulator 2019

-This is an attempt at this evevator themed kata: [https://gist.github.com/mattflo/4669508]
+This is an attempt at this elevator themed kata: [https://gist.github.com/mattflo/4669508]